worthingtonse/client-prompts/PROGRAM TASKS/list-wallets/list-wallets.md

 # List Wallets

 ## 1. Overview
-The list wallets command scans the wallets directory and returns a simple list of all valid wallet names found.
+This document specifies the list-wallets() function.
+This command scans the wallets directory and returns a simple list of all valid wallet names found.
 This is used for wallet selection interfaces and initial wallet discovery.

 ## 2. Return Value
 The function returns a JSON array containing wallet names as strings, or an error as listed in the error table below.